New: occupation layer, co-occurring skills, and Finnish translations

 Both features need time to mature

 The occupation layer and co-occurring skills rely on data that accumulates weekly.
 The pipeline started gathering this information recently, so the first results will be thin.
 By next Monday you'll start seeing real patterns.
 Give it a couple of weeks and the picture gets genuinely useful.
+I explain how the data pipeline works if you're curious about the methodology.

 Koko sivusto on nyt suomeksi

 The entire site now works in Finnish.
 Every page, every label, every skill description.
 Language switcher is in the navigation.
+You can explore the Helsinki market or the Tampere market in Finnish now — as it probably should have been from the start.

 Tämä on suomalaisen työmarkkinan työkalu.
 Oli aika.